-This was a retrospective study of all patients aged 18 years and above, which had tonsillectomy in the department of Otorhinolaryngology, Usmanu Danfodiyo Teaching Hospital, (UDUTH) Sokoto, over a seven-year period from 1st January 2011 to 31st December 2017.
+This was a retrospective study of all patients aged 18 years and above, which had tonsillectomy in the department of Otorhinolaryngology, Usmanu Danfodiyo Teaching Hospital, (UDUTH) Sokoto, over a seven-year period from 1st January 2011 to 31st

+December 2017.
 All information including age, sex, symptoms, technique of tonsillectomy, complications, duration of hospital stay, was carefully retrieved from each patient's case file and from the operation register.
-Excluded from this study were patients who are less than 18 years of age at the time of tonsillectomy, those that had abscess tonsillectomy And those with incomplete clinical records.
+Excluded from this study were patients who are less than 18 years of age at the time of tonsillectomy, and those with incomplete clinical records.
 Majority of the patients had tonsillectomy by cold steel (dissection) technique and others had electrocautery (Bipolar) technique.
-All patients received peri-operative and postoperative antibiotics and analgesia.
-The data retrieved was subsequently analyzed.
+All patients received perioperative and postoperative antibiotics and analgesia.
+The hospital ethical committee approved the study.
+The data retrieved was subsequently analyzed using Microsoft excel program.